specialsalsa/courierbot/README.md

 .ping
     - Sends "Pong."

+.throwstone
+    - Throws a stone and adds one to the number of stones thrown, saved in the SQLite database.
+I made this to learn how to store and retrieve data with SQLite, Enmap, and Node.

+.pants
+    - Randomly selects an image of pants from a JSON object of URLs :P

+.pantsinterval
+    - Creates an interval where the bot will post "Pants." every 8 hours.
+    - Interval can be stopped by mods/admins with command `.stopmessage`

-Bot is currently running on a Linode instance with all dependencies installed (node.js, Keyv, Discord token file).
+Bot is currently running on a Linode instance with all dependencies installed (node.js, endb, sqlite3, sql, Discord token file).
 As the bot's usage is so specific to our server, I doubt anyone would want to run it themselves, but if you're interested in that for some reason, feel free to contact me.